First Season Of ‘Ghost Hunters’ Reboot On A&E Begins On August 21 In Paranormal Push

 — Ghost Hunters (@ghosthunters) July 31, 2019

-Heading up the team is TAPS and series original Grant Wilson who will be a member of the on-air team as well as an executive producer.
-His team has been hand-picked by him and they will travel around to help those struggling with unexplained events they can’t quite understand.
+Heading up the team is TAPS and series original Grant Wilson, who will be a member of the on-air team as well as an executive producer.
+His team has been handpicked by him, and they will travel around to help those struggling with unexplained events they can’t quite understand.

-Daryl Marston, Kristen Luman, Brandon Alvis, Mustafa Gatollari, Brian Murray, and Richel Stratton will make up the primary on-air on team.
+Daryl Marston, Kristen Luman, Brandon Alvis, Mustafa Gatollari, Brian Murray, and Richel Stratton will make up the primary on-air team.
 Behind the scenes, though, there will be a lot of others keeping everything running smoothly as cases come in and mysteries are checked out.

 The whole Ghost Hunters family @AETV pic.twitter.com/igx7neYK37